wxjiao/ParroT/README.md

 # :parrot: ParroT: Translating During Chat Using Large Language Models

 :fire: **Update**
-- Introducing ParroT-LoRA which supports saving and restarting from the checkpoints (base model and lora weights) in the middle of finetuning.
+- Introducing ParroT-LoRA which supports saving and restarting from the checkpoints (base model and lora weights) during finetuning.
 - Setting the default Transformers to `>= 4.28.0.dev0` directly as it merged the PR of LLaMA.
 With this version on Torch 1.13.1 + CUDA 11.7, we find the finetuning process could be a bit faster (~18%) than our [v1.0.0](https://github.com/wxjiao/ParroT/tree/v1.0.0/transformers/examples/pytorch/language-modeling) implementation.

 :star: **Highlight** :star: